COSC-499-W2023/year-long-project-team-1/app/front-end/README.md

 NEXTAUTH_SECRET=secret
 ```

 Where `NEXTAUTH_SECRET` is a random string of characters.
-To prevent errors and ensure consistency across dev environments all developers should use the same key.
-This key is used to encrypt the session cookie.

 If a new key needs to be generated, run the following command: